Community Connectors

 If you live in Powys and are aged 18 or over, or caring for someone who is, we can help you find the local support and activities that make daily life a little easier - and more fulfilling.
 Whether you're looking to stay active, feel more connected, or just need a little help navigating what’s out there, we're here to support you.

-We’re also here when life takes an unexpected turn.
+And if life takes an unexpected turn, we're also here.
 If you or someone you care for is coming home from hospital, we work closely with services like the Red Cross to make sure the right support is in place—helping you to recover safely and comfortably at home.

 We also have a dedicated Cancer Community Connector who works with your local Community Connector to offer information, support, and a link to services that understand what you’re going through.